 It is not possible to make an exhaustive list of the factors to be taken into account.
 Some additional factors appear at paragraph 2.10 of the Prosecution Policy.
 The applicability of individual factors and the weight to be given to them will depend on the circumstances of each case.

 If the evidence would justify prosecution for several different offences, it is necessary to choose a charge or charges which adequately reflect the nature and extent of the criminal conduct disclosed by the evidence and which will provide the court with an appropriate basis for sentence.
-In the ordinary course, this will be the most serious charge or charges disclosed by the evidence.
+Ordinarily this will be the most serious charge or charges disclosed by the evidence.
 Under no circumstances should charges be laid with the intention of providing scope for subsequent charge negotiation.

 In most cases, proceedings for an offence against the WHS Act or WHS Regulations must be brought within two years after the offence first comes to Comcare’s notice.[8]